sgronlun/lotro-companion-distrib/lotro-companion/README.txt

 3.1 Known issues
 ----------------
 The items database is not perfect.
 But it becomes better at each version.
-Now it contains all items/icons for Update 21.1 (25/09/2017).
-But Mordor icons do not have stats.
+Now it contains all items/icons for Update 21.3.1 (14/12/2017), with stats for most Mordor items.
 The application handles a lot of scalable items.
-May be some are not managed.
+Some are not managed.
 In this case, it will provide only a given level of each such item.
-The application does not include all possible buff (even if we're talking only about passives).
+The application does not include all possible buffs (even if we're talking only about passives).

 4. LICENSE
 ==========